We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 be well cared for.

-4. YOU MUST FEED RAW.
+4. YOU MUST FEED RAW or TLC kibble may be negotiated.

 happen.
 Your dog is not happy eating his kibble because he can see and smell the raw food, so your dog chooses not to eat well and